ronkow/solr-learning-to-rank/README.md

 # solr-learning-to-rank

-[//]: # The project website is at https://www.ronkow.com/grammar/

-Please visit the project website for documentation.

 This repository contains the data, models and code for:
 - creating datasets (training, validation, testing) for LambdaMART baseline and final models (feature value extraction by Solr)
 - converting LambdaMART models to JSON